vrodriguezf/dwr/README.md

 Drone Watch And Rescue is an online set of applications to create and simulate multi-UAV missions.
 The funcionality of this application is divided in three main tools:

-* Mission designer: Used by an operator to create new
+* Mission designer: Used by an operator to create new missions.
-    * Sublista
-    * Sublista 2
 * Scenary scheduler: Used by a trainer to define both the mission incidents plan and the interactions that should be done by the mission monitorer during the execution of a mission.
 * Mission simulator: Execute the missions created in the previous tools.